delanowalk/Blackjack/README.md

     return deck

+"""
-"Defines the deck and the values for each card two slots cause Aces suck"
+Defines the deck and the values for each card two slots cause Aces suck
+"""

 def shoe(amount_of_decks):
     deck = deck_amount(amount_of_decks)